cdnjs/workspace/README.md

 You download the image we built then load it, or build your own.

 #### Download and load pre-built image

+It'll take about 5 mins to load the docker images, it depends on your hardware performance, please get a cup of tea or coffee during the load process.

 ```sh
 $ wget https://cdnjs.peterdavehello.org/cdnjs-workspace-docker.txz
 $ docker load --input cdnjs-workspace-docker.txz